BOKU INC. (“Boku”) Chairman’s Corporate Governance Statement 2019

 From time to time, separate committees may be set up by the Board to consider specific issues when the need arises.
 Due to the size of the Company, the Directors have decided that issues concerning the nomination of directors will be dealt with by the Board rather than by a committee.

-The audit committee is chaired by Keith Butcher and its other members are Richard Hargreaves and Mark Britto, all of whom are non-executive directors.
+The audit committee is chaired by Stewart Roberts and its other members are Richard Hargreaves and Mark Britto, all of whom are non-executive directors.
 The audit committee meets formally at least twice a year and otherwise as required.
 It has the responsibility for ensuring that the financial performance of the Company is properly reported and reviewed and its role includes monitoring the integrity of the financial statements of the Company (including annual and interim accounts and results announcements), reviewing internal controls and risk management systems, reviewing any changes to accounting policies, reviewing and monitoring the extent of the non-audit services undertaken by external auditors, and advising on the appointment of external auditors.
 A full report of the Audit committee can be found on page 30.

 It has responsibility for determining, within the agreed terms of reference, the Company’s policy on the remuneration packages of the Company’s chief executive, chairman, and the executive directors and such other members of the executive management as it is designated to consider.
 The remuneration of non-executive directors will be a matter for the chairman and executive directors of the Board.
 No director or manager is allowed to partake in any discussions as to their own remuneration.
 In addition, the remuneration committee has the responsibility for reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board and succession planning.
 It also has responsibility for recommending new appointments to the Board.
 A full report of the remuneration committee can be found on page 32.

 Share Dealing code